 | Factor | What to Ask |

-If you need multichannel delivery plus AI analysis plus closed-loop workflows: Zonka Feedback.
-It's the only tool in this list that covers all three without requiring separate platforms for each.
+Multichannel + AI analysis + closed-loop workflows: Zonka Feedback.
+It's the only tool in this list that covers all three in a single platform.

-If you want survey data correlated with behavioral data: Sprig or Pendo.
-Sprig links survey responses to session clips; Pendo ties them to feature adoption metrics.
+Survey data correlated with behavioral data: Sprig links responses to session clips.
+Pendo ties them to feature adoption metrics.

-If you're running periodic user research studies, not always-on metric tracking: Typeform.
-The survey design quality and conditional logic handling are better than anything else in this list for research-grade questionnaires.
+Periodic user research studies: Typeform.
+Survey design quality and conditional logic are the best in this list for research-grade questionnaires.

-If you're a large enterprise running cross-functional research programs: Qualtrics.
-The predictive analytics, Text IQ, and statistical analysis capabilities justify the complexity and cost at scale.
+Large enterprise, cross-functional research programs: Qualtrics.
+The analytical depth and compliance certifications justify the complexity at scale.

 How We Evaluated These Product Survey Tools

-We evaluated 10 tools against a consistent set of criteria: in-product delivery options, trigger and targeting depth, CX metric coverage, AI and analytics capabilities, integration ecosystem, pricing transparency, and G2 rating with review volume.
+We evaluated 12 tools on a consistent set of criteria: in-product delivery options, trigger and targeting depth, CX metric coverage, AI and analytics capabilities, integration ecosystem, pricing transparency, and G2 rating with review volume.

-One scope clarification: survey-first platforms only, tools built primarily to create, deploy, and analyze structured surveys.
+We included survey-first platforms only.
 Tools focused on feature voting, roadmapping, or visual bug reporting are outside this list.

 Full disclosure: Zonka Feedback is our product.
-It is included because it belongs in this category, evaluated by the same criteria as every other tool on this list.
-If you think the write-up is too generous or too minimal, the G2 reviews will tell you what independent users actually think.
+It's included because it belongs in this category, evaluated by the same criteria as every other tool.
+If you think the write-up is too generous or too minimal, the G2 reviews will tell you what independent users think.

 What Are the Best Product Survey Tools in 2026?